alexjustesen/docker-speedtest-tracker/README.md

 ### Build

-Use the `build` script to build the version you want to use.
+Clone the repository and use the `build` script to build the version you want to use.
 Use either a tagged version like `v1.0.0` or `latest`, if you don't specify a tag it will pull the main branch.

 ```bash
 # Build with current main branch